ShriyansSharma27/Spam_mail_detection/README.md

 Both the models are designed to perform spam mail detection using a spam mail identifier dataset.

-Model performance was evaluated using accuracy, F1 score, and confusion matrices.
+Model performance is evaluated using accuracy, F1 score, and confusion matrices.

 A pipeline is designed for users to test the different models using the mail.txt file.